 All seats are free game, apart from the priority seats which are meant to be vacated for elderly, disabled and pregnant people, or anyone who clearly needs to sit.

 Don’t bump shoes with the people opposite you, and don’t take up a seat by putting your bag on it, or suitcase in front of it.
-This results in principled people demanding that you move it so they can take a seat.
+This results in principled people demanding that you move it, so they can take a seat.
 By that point, it may be too late to effectively set yourself up again and you’ll have a very uncomfortable ride.

 Each tube line has its own design of seat cover and some of them are quite nice and very famous.
 If you go to TFL’s London Transport Museum (seriously worth a visit) you can get all kinds of Bits and bobs with these designs on.
 Take a look at their website here.

 The only rules here, move down inside the carriage to allow people to board easily.
 Don’t lean against the poles, this prevents other people from being able to hold on to them.
-I have been guilty of shoving my hand between someone’s back an the pole and digging my knuckles in until they noticed that there were eight other people that needed to anchor themselves with it.
+I have been guilty of shoving my hand between someone’s back and the pole and digging my knuckles in until they noticed that there were eight other people that needed to anchor themselves with it.

 Don’t travel with luggage at these times unless you absolutely have to.
 You will really struggle to fit in and I know someone who was shouted at by commuters, he is cabin crew and was trying to get to work as well.

-Everyone says that you can’t make eye contact on the Underground, and that simply isn’t true.
+Everyone says that you can’t make eye contact on the Underground, and that simply isn’t true…sometimes.
 You can if something particularly noteworthy has happened.
-If there is someone on the carriage who is one sandwich short of a picnic, if the driver makes a joke over the tannoy, or if you are delayed for a really long time.
+If there is someone on the carriage who is one sandwich short of a picnic, if the driver makes a joke over the speakers, or if you are delayed for a really long time.
 Other than that, keep your beautiful blues to yourself.
 It’s not that we don’t like you, it’s just that we don’t want to make small talk all the way until our stop.
 And heaven forbid that that’s your stop too!
 It’s just not worth the risk and so we keep our heads in our books, our phones and our newspapers.

 Other Top Tips: